Dogs love to eat, and as pet owners, we want to make sure that they get the best nutrition possible.

-You may have wondered what inulin is and why you may be seeing it included in your dog food.
-This article will explain what inulin is, why manufacturers add it to their dog food and its benefits for your pet.
+You may have wondered what inulin is and why you see it included in your dog food.

 What is Inulin?

 Inulin is a type of soluble fibre found in many plants.
 Soluble fibre dissolves in water to form a gel-like material and has many health benefits for humans and animals.

 What plants contain Inulin?

 Inulin is added to dog food for two main reasons:

 1. Firstly, it can be added to increase the dog food’s sweetness and improve the taste.
 It is a relatively low calorie and natural alternative to other fats, sugars, or corn syrup that are used.

 2. Secondly, inulin can be used as a prebiotic to aid digestion.
 For humans, research has linked inulin to several health benefits, such as improving digestive health, helping control diabetes, and aiding weight loss.
 Similar benefits can also be related to your dog health.